 Spasm: Muscle spasm and soreness is the most common hamstring injury among distance runners.
 Sometimes, mild muscle relaxants are prescribed to help with spasms.

-Difficulty contracting: Flexing the knee is often painful after a severely torn hamstring, and can even prevent the runner from normal walking.
+Difficulty contracting: Flexing the knee is often painful after a severely torn hamstring, and can even prevent the runner from normal walking, in some cases a person may even need to find a Knee Surgery Specialist in casper wy.
 Typically, this is what happens to sprinters in mid-race.
 The worst type of hamstring injury is a complete rupture which can take months of recovery.
 In some severe cases, surgery is needed.

 When your hamstring gets injured—regardless of the severity—the most immediate treatment is the simplest: Ice.
 Even if the injury is a mere soreness after a long run, race or hard speed workout, pack it (or wrap it) in ice immediately.
 Doing so, will reduce any soreness, inflammation or pain and possibly, limit the severity of the injury.